Supercritical fluid

-A supercritical fluid (SCF) is any substance at a temperature and pressure above its critical point, where distinct liquid and gas phases do not exist, but below the pressure required to compress it into a solid.
+A supercritical fluid (SCF) is a substance at a temperature and pressure above its critical point, where distinct liquid and gas phases do not exist, but below the pressure required to compress it into a solid.
 It can effuse through porous solids like a gas, overcoming the mass transfer limitations that slow liquid transport through such materials.
-SCF are much superior to gases in their ability to dissolve materials like liquids or solids.
-Also, near the critical point, small changes in pressure or temperature result in large changes in density, allowing many properties of a supercritical fluid to be "fine-tuned".
+SCFs are superior to gases in their ability to dissolve materials like liquids or solids.
+Near the critical point, small changes in pressure or temperature result in large changes in density, allowing many properties of a supercritical fluid to be "fine-tuned".

 Supercritical fluids occur in the atmospheres of the gas giants Jupiter and Saturn, the terrestrial planet Venus, and probably in those of the ice giants Uranus and Neptune.
-Supercritical water is found on Earth, such as the water issuing from black smokers, a type of underwater hydrothermal vent.
-They are used as a substitute for organic solvents in a range of industrial and laboratory processes.
-Carbon dioxide and water are the most commonly used supercritical fluids; they are often used for decaffeination and power generation, respectively.
-An interesting property is that some substances are soluble in the supercritical state of a solvent (e.g. carbon dioxide) but insoluble in the gaseous or liquid state—or vice versa.
-This can be used to extract a substance and transport it elsewhere in solution before depositing it in the desired place by simply allowing or inducing a phase transition in the solvent.
+Supercritical water is found on Earth, such as the water issuing from black smokers, a type of hydrothermal vent.
+SCFs are used as a substitute for organic solvents in a range of industrial and laboratory processes, most commonly carbon dioxide for decaffeination and water for steam boilers for power generation.
+Some substances are soluble in the supercritical state of a solvent (e.g., carbon dioxide) but insoluble in the gaseous or liquid state—or vice versa.
+This can be used to extract a substance and transport it elsewhere in solution before depositing it in the desired place by allowing or inducing a phase transition in the solvent.